7. Control Description Language¶

 Higher-level declarations override lower-level declarations.

-[For example, assume con1 has a block called subCon1.
-Then, the declaration
+[For example, assume con1

 MyController con1 annotation(__cdl(propagate(instance="subCon1", generatePointlist=true)));